IrhamNfrnda/hire-job-fe/README.md

 ## Contributions 🤝🌟

-Contributions to the Hire Job project are welcome.
+Contributions to the Peworld project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request in the backend repository.

 ## License 📜📝